timjahn/timjahn.github.io/_posts/2013-05-16-money-is-everything.markdown

 I love my family.
 I prefer a day spent with them playing outside over a day spent doing anything else.

-But money influences time amount of time I spend with my family immensely.
+But money influences the amount of time I spend with my family immensely.
 On one extreme, if I had unlimited money, I could spend all my time with family.
 On the other extreme, if I had very little money, I couldn't spend hardly any time with my family.

 Money influences all the simple things in life too.
 Health, for example.
 Having money issues can stress a lot of people out.
 The amount of money you have determines the amount of healthcare you can afford (in the United States, at least).